DuaneDibbley/DDShapes/README.md

 _Cross-Section's Semi-Axes_ is a 2D vector with the length of the ring's semi-axes.
 _Cross-Section Segments_ is the number of segements into which the cross-section is divided.
 _Cross-Section Twists_ is the number of twists to do along the ring.
 _Twist Amplitude_ is the angle that each twist represents.
+Playing with this if the twist type is set to linear will cause an abrupt twist at the bridging between the first and the last cross-section, unless
 _Twist Type_ sets the algorithm to use for calculating the twists.
 _Cross-Section Initial Twist_ rotates the cross-section on the Y axis **before** aligning it with the ring's normal and moving it to its position.
 This is the starting rotation, from which the twisting is calculated.
 _Cross-Section Spacing_ defines how to calculate the distance between the vertices of the cross-section.